computersarecool/dsa_opengl_examples/README.md

 ## To Build
 This project uses [Git LFS](https://git-lfs.github.com/) for assets and CMAKE to build
-- Update all the submodules with: `git submodule update --init --recursive`
+- From the root of this project update all the submodules with: `git submodule update --init --recursive`
 - `cd` into the `build` directory and type: `cmake -G "${GENERATOR_TYPE}"`

-Note: The only `${GENERATOR_TYPE}` that has been tested is `Visual Studio 15 2017 Win64` as Clion reads the CMAKE file directly
+NOTE: The only `${GENERATOR_TYPE}` that has been tested is `Visual Studio 15 2017 Win64` as Clion reads the CMAKE file directly

 ## To Use
-- Run the individual examples after building.
+- Build and run the individual examples

-Note: Paths to assets are relative and expect your current working directory to be where the binary is (i.e. `/bin/basic_cube/Debug`)
+NOTE: Paths to assets are relative and expect your current working directory to be where the binary is (i.e. `/bin/basic_cube/Debug`)

 ## Project Structure
 - `bin`: This is where the final binary applications are put